coveo/coveo-sap-commerce-connector/coveo/searchprovidercoveosearchservices/README.md

 ### Step 1: Create Coveo sources

-For each source you created in the Coveo Administration Console you should perform the following steps in the SAP Backoffice.
+For each source you created in the Coveo Administration Console, you should perform the following steps in the SAP Backoffice.

 1. In the [SAP Backoffice Administration Cockpit](https://help.sap.com/docs/SAP_COMMERCE/5c9ea0c629214e42b727bf08800d8dfa/8c16979286691014abe6f41434c7614a.html), go to **System** → **API** → **Destinations** → **Coveo Source**

 1. Click the plus sign (**+**) above the search results.

 1. In the modal window that appears, enter a unique ID that represents your Catalog source.
-   It's recommended to sue a human-readable value to assist with identifying a specific source.
+   It's recommended to use a human-readable value to assist with identifying a specific source.

 1. Click the **Finish** button.